SamIsTheFBI/watchmenu/README.md

 ## Purpose behind making this
 In my honest opinion, the UI for Plex on Linux sucks.
 There is a subtle difference in the appearance between Windows and Linux versions, and that annoys me way more than it should.
 True I could open a browser and Plex would still look same as Windows' version but that's such a sucky way.
 Shouldn't I be using other media servers then?
-Jellyfin's UI is clanky as ever, Kodi can't properly arrange Monogatari seasons, I don't want to use Docker and furthermore, they all take up a lot of space which I could've used for more movies.
+Jellyfin's UI is clanky as ever, Kodi can't properly arrange Monogatari seasons, I don't want to use Docker and furthermore, they all are heavy on my laptop and take up a lot of space which I could've used for more movies.
 I tried out [dmenufm](https://github.com/huijunchen9260/dmenufm), it's cool and all but navigation was a hassle.

 Hence this script.
 Simple script that just does the work.